Eamon O'Carroll

-Eamon O'Carroll (born 13 June 1987 in Oldham) is an assistant coach of St Helens who play in the Super League.
+Eamon O'Carroll (born 13 June 1987 in Oldham) is a professional rugby league coach who is a interim head coach at St Helens in the Super League.
 He is also a former Ireland international rugby league footballer who last played for the Widnes Vikings.
 Eamon progressed through the Wigan Warriors Academy after signing in 2002 from Waterhead A.R.L.F.C. (in Waterhead, Greater Manchester) to eventually find himself playing during the 2005 and 2006 seasons.

 Playing career

 Wigan Warriors

 He was called up into the first-team squad for the first time before Wigan Warriors' Challenge Cup match with Wakefield Trinity Wildcats in April 2006.
 He was an immediate hit with the Wigan Warriors fans for his enthusiasm and work rate.
 He went on to make four more appearances that season.

 After numerous impressive performances he went on to make 13 Super League appearances for Wigan Warriors in the 2007 season which was probably best remembered for the opening day of the season when Wigan Warriors played Warrington Wolves where Adrian Morley came off second best in a collision with Eamon.

-In 2008 Eamon O'Carroll really started making a name for himself as a tough, stocky who could really stand his ground with the big lads.
-Many fans were at first sceptical about the success O'Carroll would have in the Super League due to his size.
-However Eamon proved his critics wrong with numerous impressive performances making 21 appearances and scoring two tries.
-He was rewarded with a three-year contract.
+In 2008, Eamon O'Carroll played as a prop in the Super League.
+Despite initial discussion regarding his physical size, O'Carroll made 21 appearances and scored two tries during the season.
+He subsequently signed a three-year contract.

 He started the 2009 season as a substitute in a home defeat by Wakefield Trinity Wildcats.
 Despite being on the losing side, O'Carroll earned himself a starting spot for the next three weeks in favour of the out of form Andy Coley.
 He then made 2 more appearances for Wigan Warriors before he was ruled out for the season with a broken bone in his foot.